EventStore/EventStore-Client-Dotnet/docs/docs/connecting-to-eventstore/connecting-to-a-cluster.md

 <<< @/samples/connecting-to-a-cluster/Program.cs#connecting-to-a-cluster-complex

-### DiscoveryInterval
+### DiscoveryInterval (Default: 100ms)

+The interval between node discovery attempts.
+If the client attempts to discover a node and it is unresponsive this is the length of time the client will wait before trying to discover it again.

 ### GossipTimeout (Default: 10sec)

-The length of time the client will attempt to get a gossip request from a node.
+The length of time the client will wait to get a gossip request from a node.
 The gossip requests lets the client know the current state of any given node.
 To find out more see

 > TODO: Link to gossip documentation